vals/umis/README.md

 command can be used to filter a transformed FASTQ file, dropping unknown barcodes.
 The `--nedit` option can be supplied to correct barcodes `--nedit` distance away from known barcodes.
-After barcode filtering, the `umi cb_histogram` command will generate a file of counts for each cellular barcode.
+After barcode filtering, the `umis cb_histogram` command will generate a file of counts for each cellular barcode.
 This file can be used to find a count cut-off for barcodes that are high abundance for downstream quantitation.

 ## 3. Pseudo-mapping to cDNAs

 This is done by pseudo-aligners, either Kallisto or RapMap.
-The SAM file output from these tools need to be saved.
+The SAM (or BAM) file output from these tools need to be saved.

 ## 4. Counting molecular identifiers